0xh3xa/hls-ffmpeg/README.md

 ### The output after execution

-* After the execution you will find the following directories contains different HLS segments with different resolution and bitrate and named in the directory
+* After the execution, you will find the following directories contains different HLS segments with different resolution and bitrate and are named in the directory

     1. video_6000k/
     2. video_4500k/